 From listening and speaking exercises to writing and grammar drills, I found the app to offer a well-rounded learning experience that works for different learning styles.
 Plus, with lessons lasting just 10 minutes, they are very manageable.

-Babbel is perfect for beginners and budget hawks.
+Babbel is perfect for beginners and those on a budget.
 With its 10-minute, easily digestible lessons and a price tag under $10, it will take you from knowing nothing to conversational German.

 👉 Read Our Full Babbel German Review